 Click to view the Short Term Rates table.

-Coastal Access parking in designated Coastal Access spaces is open to the public on weekdays between 7:30AM and 5:00PM.
-During these hours, your vehicle must display a Coastal Access permit, which has a four-hour time limit.
-One to four-hour permits may be purchased from onsite permit dispensers.
+Coastal Access parking in designated Coastal Access spaces is open to the public on weekdays between 7:30am and 5:00pm.
+During these hours, your vehicle must be associated with a Coastal Access ePermit, which has a four-hour time limit.
+One to four-hour permits may be purchased from onsite pay station or via the ParkMobile App in some locations.
 After hours and on weekends, the Coastal Access spaces are open to all valid UCSB permit-holders.

 Visitors to UCSB’s scenic shoreline may find four-hour Coastal Parking parking in 6 Parking, 10 Parking, 22 Parking, 23 Parking, 5 Parking, or at the south end of Ocean Road.

 Card-reading meters have been installed throughout campus.
 These meters accept payment by major credit cards and rates vary by location.

 The maximum time on a meter is posted on the meter and varies by location.
 When parking at a parking meter at UCSB, the meter must be paid and operational the entire time the vehicle is parked.

 If you find a meter that is out of order, we ask that you call the number on the meter, (805) 893-4445, so that it can be repaired right away.

 Please note that ePermits are not valid for parking at meters.